Negligence: Driver Learners in Court

 According to the law firm that assisted many with cases of careless driving, Moore Motoring Law, “Careless driving occurs when a person’s standard of driving falls below the standard of driving expected of a competent and careful driver, so there is a qualitative distinction between the two offences with careless driving being less serious than dangerous driving.
 Many motoring offences can lead to disqualification”.
 In negligence claims, it should always be considered if there is a legal duty, if a breach is put in place in regard to the duty, and if the breach causes damages.

 While the legal proceedings take place, there are other options that you can pursue to get the required compensation.
 The most common is your health insurance, which can cover your medical bills.
 In some situations, auto insurance can also cover pedestrian accidents up to their policy limits.

 Can a Learner Driver Get Fined?

 Of course, the answer to this question depends on where you are and which jurisdiction you are in.

-But for instance in the UK, As a learner driver, you are not exempt from receiving any type of penalty points, fines, or even having your license revoked.
+But for instance, as a learner driver in the UK, you are not exempt from receiving any type of penalty points, fines, or even having your license revoked.